 Phosphatidylserine: A Superhero for Your Brain

 New research even suggests that during extended periods of high stress, the hippocampus can shrink in size due to the high levels of stress hormones in the brain.[vi]
-Many of you may be able to relate to this – high stress levels can have a major impact on your memory.
 Damage to the hippocampus leads to the disconnection of nerve pathways, and new brain cells fail to form.
-Stress also effects sleep, when the brain and the body take time to heal and regenerate.
-When the hippocampus is damaged, we also suffer damage to the natural mechanisms that inhibit stress responses, and the body has trouble responding appropriately to future stressors.[vii]
+We also suffer damage to the natural mechanisms that inhibit stress responses, and the body has trouble responding appropriately to future stressors.[vii]
 Fortunately, phosphatidylserine seems to act as a potent protector of this stress-induced damage, sparing the brain from shrinkage and boosting memory function.[viii]

 [iv] Squire, LR; Schacter DL.
 The Neuropsychology of Memory.
 Guilford Press.
 2002